 The students' gender, age and professional experience were very much aligned with the overall characteristics of UOC students.
 There is a relevant group of young "worker students" in search of better qualifications for their professional life.
-There is also another interesting, relevant group of "seniors" pursuing probably their second opportunities in life!
+There is also another interesting, relevant group of "seniors" pursuing probably their second opportunities in life.

-Want to explore: take a look at the smooth but interesting differences relating Course and Gender, Age, Professional Experience.
+Take a look at the smooth but interesting differences relating Course and Gender, Age, Professional Experience.
 We also explored some relationships!